-For the academic year 21-22 the main priorities fell into three areas; to improve outcomes, attendance and behaviour of disadvantaged students.
+For the academic year 22-23 the main priorities fell into three areas; to improve outcomes, attendance and behaviour (through the culture) of disadvantaged students.
 Funding was concentrated into these three areas, recognising that having high quality teaching impacts on all of these areas.

-Attainment 8 improved for disadvantaged students from 2019 to 2022 from 28.87 to 29.85.
+Attainment 8 improved for disadvantaged students from 2019 to 2023.
 We recognise that this is still significantly below national benchmarks.
 Percentages of 4+ and 5+ in English and maths also improved.
 Percentage of 7+ in English and maths remained the same indicating that we need to focus on high expectations for all.
 Poor attendance to school has had a significant negative impact on the performance of all students, but disadvantaged students in particular.
 Disadvantaged students with attendance of 95% or above achieved an average Attainment 8 figure of 43.00, this is above the national figure for disadvantaged students in 2022.
 This demonstrates that students who attend school regularly are receiving quality education and can achieve their potential.

-Strategies to improve attendance in 21/22 did not have significant impact.
+Strategies to improve attendance in 22/23 did not have significant impact.
 Overall attendance figures were low, below national standards and the figure for disadvantaged students was just over 5% lower than all students.
-This is why the attendance remains a priority and increased funding has been dedicated to this strand of the strategy in 22/23.
-The academy will receive support from the Deputy Chief Executive at Dixons Academies in implementing an effective attendance improvement plan to monitor the impact of actions.
+This is why the attendance remains a priority and increased funding has been dedicated to this strand of the strategy in 23/24.
+The attendance team has been increased with the introduction of systems and processes for other vulnerable groups.

-While the reading programme deployed with weak readers in 21/22 did demonstrate impact with some students, the programme has been changed for 22/23 as research from literature and other Dixons Academies shows that Lexonik will have greater impact with weak readers and EAL students.
-It is important that the programme selected is suitable for using with EAL students as the numbers of this cohort of students has increased over the last two academic years.
+While the reading programme deployed with weak readers in 22/23 did demonstrate impact with some students, the programme has been changed for 23/24 as research from literature and other Dixons Academies shows that Lexonik will have greater impact with weak readers and EAL students.
+It is important that the programme selected is suitable for using with EAL students as the numbers of this cohort of students has increased over the last three academic years.